cenit-io/ecommerce/README.md

  You need the **Key** and **Authentication Token** for API requests.

- For example, for getting all products we cane do:
+ For example, for getting all products we can do:

   curl -X GET \
        -H 'X-User-Access-Key: yourkey' \